m86194/tande-presentations/2019-01-28-tips-and-tricks/README.md

 # Docker

 Our code will end up in a docker instance.
-For Liquid this we should aim for a OpenJDK 8 under Linux, as this is what they provide.
+For Liquid this we should code for a OpenJDK 8 under Linux, as this is what they provide.

 We can run the images built locally on developer machines using Windows 10 using Docker for Windows.

-Locally:  `Dockerfile`
+* Locally:  `Dockerfile`
-Local orchestration of multiple docker instances:  `docker-compose.yml`
+* Local orchestration of multiple docker instances:  `docker-compose.yml`
-OpenShift: `build.yml`  (typically very small as it just configures the Jenkins pipeline)
+* OpenShift: `build.yml`  (typically very small as it just configures the Jenkins pipeline)

 I have build the CIP sources using a suitable .NET Core docker instance in 2018-12.